-On 2 May 2019, the Board of Directors appointed from among its members the Control, Risks, Related Parties and Sustainability Committee which, in addition to performing the functions of the Control and Risk Committee, also performs those of the Related Parties Committee.
-As of June 23, 2021, it also performs advisory and support functions to the Board of Directors on sustainability matters, hence the name Control, Risks, Related Parties and Sustainability Committee.
+On April 28, 2022, the Board of Directors appointed from among its members the Control, Risks, Related Parties and Sustainability Committee which, in addition to performing the functions of the Control and Risk Committee, also performs those of the Related Parties Committee.
+It also performs advisory and support functions to the Board of Directors on sustainability matters.

-The composition, functions, duties and operating procedures of the Control, Risks, Related Parties and Sustainability Committee are governed by the Organisational Regulations of the Control, Risks, Related Parties and Sustainability Committee as last updated on June 23, 2021 and available on the Company's website in the "Corporate Governance" section.
-These Regulations have been drawn up by applying the principles and recommendations set out in the CG Code.
+The composition, functions, duties and operating procedures of the Control, Risks, Related Parties and Sustainability Committee are governed by the Organisational Regulation of the Control, Risks, Related Parties and Sustainability Committee as last updated on June 23, 2021 and available on the Company's website in the "Corporate Governance" section.
+This Regulation was drawn up by applying the principles and recommendations set out in the CG Code.